Edward F. Cline: Career

+W. C. Fields and Universal

-During troubles with the shooting of Fields's 1939 film You Can't Cheat an Honest Man, largely resulting from Fields's clashes with director George Marshall, Fields managed to put Cline in the director's chair.
-Co-star Constance Moore remembered "Before Mr. Fields did the famous Ping-Pong scene he wanted Mr. Cline.
+During the troubled filming of W. C. Fields's You Can't Cheat an Honest Man (1939), largely resulting from Fields's clashes with director George Marshall, Fields managed to put Cline in the director's chair.
+Co-star Constance Moore remembered "Before Mr. Fields did the famous ping-pong scene he wanted Mr. Cline.
 He said 'I've worked with Cline.
 He knows my work.'
 He first put out his feelers.
 Then he started asking for Cline.
-Then he demanded him..."
-Cline's work on the film lasted 10 days during which he shot the party scene containing the ping pong game.
+Then he demanded him."
+Cline's work on the film lasted 10 days, during which he shot the party scene containing the ping-pong game.
+Cline was then placed in charge of all of Universal's W. C. Fields comedies.

 As director of My Little Chickadee (1940), Cline's desire that the actors follow the script caused some difficulties with Fields until Cline finally submitted to Fields's tendency to ad-lib.
 Cline objected to the ad-libbing because it caused the crew to laugh, and Cline's own laughter necessitated a quick cut at the end of one of Fields's barroom scenes.

-Cline directed Fields's last two starring films, The Bank Dick (1940) and Never Give a Sucker an Even Break (1941).
+Cline and Fields then made The Bank Dick (1940).
 Recalling their work together, Cline said that Fields chose him to direct his films because he was the only person in Hollywood who knew "less about making movies" than Fields himself.
 Assistant director Edward Montagne remembered, "Fields and Cline were basically the same type.
 They both had great comedy sense...
 With actors, if he thought they were on the right track, he'd let them go."

+Cline's last collaboration with Fields was Never Give a Sucker an Even Break (1941).
+"Fields's frequent detours would baffle his director, Eddie Cline," according to co-star Gloria Jean's biographers.
+Gloria recalled: